Top Links

 • Getting extra channels?
 It's possible to access other Free-to-view channels with some Freesat boxes, such as the Humax Foxsat - See our other channels FAQ

 • Channel not available?
-If you're looking for a free channel that's not yet in the lineup, it may be coming soon.
+If you’re looking for a free channel that’s not yet in the lineup, it may be coming soon.
 Freesat is planning to increase to 200 channels, so your channel may be coming soon.
-It may be that it's already available free to view (more).
+It may be that it’s already available free to view (See Other free satellite channels).Sign up to our newsletter for updates, or try asking in our Freesat forum.

 Yes - good news is that with Freesat, it's possible to get High Definition without a subscription.
 The bad news is that the channel choice is a lot less than on Sky's HD service.
 Here's some useful information:

-More on HD on our HDTV page
+More on HD on our HD TV Explained page.

-Can I get other satellite channels
+Can I get other satellite channels?

 Yes - at least with some Freesat boxes.
 By default, the Freesat channel lineup is a closed list of channels managed by Freesat - see our Freesat channel list.
 However, there are lots more free-to-view channels available on the Astra and Eurobird satellites.
 See the Free-to-air channel list to see what's available.